Chart Color Schemes

 West Arnhem is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In West Arnhem, as per the latest Census evaluation, 92.0% of dwellings were houses, with 7.9% being semi-detached, apartments, or other types.
-This is compared to Non-Metro NT's 83.6% houses and 16.4% other dwellings.
-Home ownership in West Arnhem was at 1.5%, with mortgaged dwellings at 0.0% and rented ones at 98.5%.
-The median monthly mortgage repayment was $303, below Non-Metro NT's average of $1,346.
-The median weekly rent figure in West Arnhem was $80, the same as Non-Metro NT's figure but significantly lower than the national average of $375.
-Nationally, West Arnhem's mortgage repayments were well below the Australian average of $1,863.
+In West Arnhem, as per the latest Census, 92.0% of dwellings were houses, with the remaining 7.9% being semi-detached, apartments, or other types.
+This compares to Non-Metro NT's figures of 83.6% houses and 16.4% other dwellings.
+Home ownership in West Arnhem was at 1.5%, with mortgaged dwellings at 0.0% and rented dwellings at 98.5%.
+The median monthly mortgage repayment in the area was $303, significantly lower than Non-Metro NT's average of $1,346.
+The median weekly rent figure was $80, equal to both West Arnhem and Non-Metro NT averages.
+Nationally, West Arnhem's mortgage repayments were lower at $303 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing